arduino/docs-content/content/arduino-cloud/02.hardware/03.lora/lora.md

 ###  Terminology Run-Trough

 - **LoRa®** - short for **Lo**ng **Ra**nge, is a modulation technique used to send and receive data over low-power, wide-area networks (LPWAN).
-- **LoRa®-based network** - a type of network that uses LoRa® modulation for communication between end devices and gateways.
+- **LoRa®-based network** - a type of network that uses LoRa modulation for communication between end devices and gateways.
-- **LoRa® gateway** - a network router able to send and receive LoRa® RF packets and forward them to the internet.
+- **LoRa® gateway** - a network router able to send and receive LoRa RF packets and forward them to the internet.
-- **MKR WAN 1300/1310** - development boards that feature a LoRa® module capable of sending and receiving packets of data.
+- **MKR WAN 1300/1310** - development boards that feature a LoRa module capable of sending and receiving packets of data.
 - **End device/node** - a term used for deployed devices such as the MKR WAN 1310, which read and process sensor data.
 - **The Things Network (TTN)** - a nonprofit association providing a public LoRa®-based network service.
 - **The Things Stack Network (TTS)** - a cloud platform used by TTN and TTI for network infrastructure.